 There are many ways to make your commute more productive and enjoyable.
 From listening to audiobooks or podcasts to learning a new language from pre-recorded lessons, here are some tips for turning your long commute into a relaxing and rewarding experience.

-How to deal with a long commute
+- How I cope with a long daily commute

 How I cope with a long daily commute